Create a rule for TCP or UDP traffic

 — subnet in CIDR format or single IP address with mask/32

 .
-If you want to specify several addresses, specify each address in a separate parameter--allowed-cidr
+If you need to specify multiple addresses, specify each address in a separate--allowed-cidr

-.
-In order for the restriction to work, the balancer network must have the following enabled traffic filtering (port security).
-You can specify the allowed IP addresses in the rule after the balancer has been created; <loadbalancer>
+parameter .
+For the restriction to work, port security must be enabled on the balancer network .
+You can specify the allowed IP addresses in the rule after the balancer is created; <loadbalancer>

-— ID or name of the load balancer.
-You can view the list using the commandopenstack loadbalancer list
+— The ID or name of the load balancer.
+The list can be viewed with the commandopenstack loadbalancer list

 .